Xyclade/MachineLearning/Readme.md

 * [Predicting weight based on height (Linear Regression OLS)](#predicting-weight-based-on-height-using-ordinary-least-squares)
 * [Using unsupervised learning to merge features (PCA)](#using-unsupervised-learning-to-merge-features-pca)

-For each of these examples we used the[Smile Machine Learning](https://github.com/haifengl/smile/releases) library.
+For each of these examples we used the [Smile Machine Learning](https://github.com/haifengl/smile/releases) library.
 This library is now available from Maven in 2 parts: 'com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2'.

 ###Labeling ISPs based on their down/upload speed (K-NN using Smile in Scala)

 The goal of this section is to use the K-NN implementation from Smile in Scala to classify download/upload speed pairs as [ISP](http://en.wikipedia.org/wiki/Internet_service_provider) Alpha (represented by 0) or Beta (represented by 1).

-To start with this example I assume you created a new Scala project in your favourite IDE, and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.
-As final assumption you also downloaded the [example data](./Example%20Data/KNN_Example_1.csv).
+To start this example I assume you created a new Scala project in your favourite IDE, added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.
+Finally you also downloaded the [example data](./Example%20Data/KNN_Example_1.csv).

 The first step is to load the CSV data file.
 As this is no rocket science, I provide the code for this without further explanation: